MaxwellPaterson/MaxwellPaterson.github.io/README.md

 # Data Scientist

 ## About Me
-Hello and welcome to my portfolio!
+Hello and welcome to my portfolio, thank you for taking the time to look at my work!
 Outside of Data Science and Analytics I like reading, I read lots of history and nonfiction but also enjoy fantasy books as well, I like hiking and camping and in the winter enjoy cross country skiing.
 If your a potential employer ignore all those things I only *LOVE* Data Science and Analytics... <sub>(sorry mom)</sub>

 ## Education
 - Masters in Data Science and Analytics | The University of Calgary _September 2024_ - _August 2025_